Azerbaijan Public Employment Agency

-A Lead Section

 Azerbaijan Public Employment Agency (APEA) is the state institution that implements various state policies in the field of ensuring full employment.
-Ensuring the employment of Azerbaijani citizens, the legal regulation of social protection of the unemployed and job-seeking citizens involve the National legislation and normative base consists of State Programs on socio-economic development, international agreements to which the Republic of Azerbaijan is a party, the Constitution of the Republic of Azerbaijan, the Law of the Republic of Azerbaijan on Employment, Unemployment Insurance and other relevant normative legal acts.
+Ensuring the employment of Azerbaijani citizens, the legal regulation of social protection of the unemployed and job-seeking citizens involve the National legislation and normative base consists of State Programs on socio-economic development, international agreements of which the Republic of Azerbaijan is a party, the Constitution of the Republic of Azerbaijan, the Law of the Republic of Azerbaijan on Employment, Unemployment Insurance and other relevant normative legal acts.

 History

 Azerbaijan Public Employment Agency (APEA) was established on 1 August 1991 in accordance with presidential order No211, dated 22 July 1991.
-The Law "About Population Employment in the Republic of Azerbaijan" came into force on 1 October 1991, with the resolution of the Supreme Council of Azerbaijan No 147-XII dated 27 June 1991.
+The Law on "Population Employment in the Republic of Azerbaijan" came into force on 1 October 1991, with the resolution of the Supreme Council of Azerbaijan No 147-XII dated 27 June 1991.
 The purpose of the law was to regulate the activity of the newly established State Employment Service.
 The Employment Fund was established within the State Employment Service to finance the implementation of state policy in the area of employment with the Decision No.22 of the Cabinet of Azerbaijan dated 22 July 1991.

 The Constitution of Azerbaijan, adopted on 12 November 1995, provides a legal basis for the employment of Azerbaijani citizens.
 Within the framework of the Constitution, citizens have the right to choose any job independently.